 What is Cyberstalking?

 Cyberstalking is a type of cybercrime that uses the internet and technology to harass or stalk a person.
 It can be considered an extension of cyberbullying and in-person stalking.
-However, it takes the form of text messages, e-mails, social media posts, and other mediums and is often persistent, deliberate, and methodical.
+However, it takes the form of text messages, e-mails, social media posts, and other media and is often persistent, deliberate, and methodical.

 There might be a misperception that because it does not involve physical contact, Cyberstalking is not as severe as the physical form of stalking.
 This is not true in any case.
 The internet has become an integral part of everything that we do, be it personal or professional.
-This has only eased the way communications take place along with the increased access to personal information.
+This has only eased the way communications take place, along with the increased access to personal information.

 Cyberstalking Examples